nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/events-and-messages/work-and-workmanager.md

 ### Work Implementation

 A Work instance must be `Serializable` in order for it to be persisted between server restarts.
 All fields that are used only during work execution but don't hold any configuration state must be marked `transient`.
-Persistence is done through a Redis server, please check [Redis Configuration]({{page page='redis-configuration'}}) for more.

 A Work instance must implement the following methods: